-Welcome to billscheft.com, the official online headquarters for all shameless selfpromotion of urban wit Bill Scheft, longtime writer for David Letterman and author of five books, including the screamingly funny upcoming novel, SHRINK THYSELF (Pub date, June, 2014, Rare Bird Books).
+Welcome to billscheft.com, the official online headquarters for all shameless self-promotion of urban wit Bill Scheft, former longtime writer for David Letterman and author of five books, including his screamingly funny latest novel,

-In SHRINK THYSELF (tentative cover reprinted without permission at left), a man decides to leave therapy and live the unexamined life.
+In SHRINK THYSELF, a man decides to leave therapy and live the unexamined life.
 A noble goal, which would be even more noble if his former therapist (now his friend) didn’t turn out to be beyond inappropriate and his mother didn’t die in a way that would make Freud transfer to dental school.

-Hang in there.
-Only a few months until the book comes out.
-In the meantime, dine out, as I am, on this absolute dream of a blurb from bestselling author and high-functioning anxiety laureate Scott Stossel:
+While you're waiting for Amazon to deliver, please dine out, as I do regularly, on this absolute dream of a blurb from bestselling author and high-functioning anxiety laureate Scott Stossel:

 "SHRINK THYSELF is hilarious.
 In Charlie Traub, the protagonist of this crackling novel, Bill Scheft has created a sad-sack hero with the exuberant narrative verve of a character out of Philip Roth or Saul Bellow (think Portnoy or Herzog).
 Fresh out of therapy with a psychologist who wants to become his friend, Traub endures a series of darkly comic misadventures--his mother's funeral alone is a small tour de force of humor and plot twisting--that will have you laughing and turning pages so frantically to find out what happens next that you may be surprised to discover, when you reach the end, that you've been moved by a story of remarkable soulfulness, warmth, and redemption.”